edlf/TimeStyleSlimPebble/README.md

 * Works in 30 different languages, more than any other Pebble face: English, French, German, Spanish, Italian, Dutch, Turkish, Czech, Slovak, Portuguese, Greek, Swedish, Polish, Romanian, Vietnamese, Catalan, Norwegian, Russian, Estonian, Basque, Finnish, Danish, Lithuanian, Slovenian, Hungarian, Croatian, Serbian, Irish, Latviann, and Ukrainian.

 ## Want to try it?
-You must build it, since it is not on the Pebble store.
+You must sideload it, since it is not on the Pebble store.
 There is no configuration service yet.
+A build is available on the releases page.